 LITIGATION – Handles the defense of most litigation brought against the City (with the exception of matters covered by other specific teams, such as labor, land use, workers compensation or suits challenging the validity of City laws and policies).
 Also known as the Trial Team, this group handles cases like: personal injury involving city vehicles or the transit system; property damage resulting from defective city resources such as sewer or water systems; malpractice claims involving staff at hospitals; claims involving real estate or other contracts; and claims of civil rights violations against public safety officers.
 The team handles a substantial volume of cases and practices in state and federal trial court and courts of appeal.

-PORT – Based at Pier 1, this team serves as general counsel to the Port of San Francisco, which manages the Port’s 7.5 miles of waterfront property.
+PORT OF SAN FRANCISCO – Based at Pier 1, this team serves as general counsel to the Port of San Francisco, which manages the Port’s 7.5 miles of waterfront property.
 Practice areas include real estate, land use, environment, construction, insurance, finance, public trust, maritime and municipal law.

 PUBLIC INTEGRITY & INVESTIGATIONS – Handles investigative work to uncover unethical and unlawful activity by City and private actors, identify and interview witnesses, and build strong cases.
 The team’s work is divided into four general areas: trial preparation, code enforcement investigations, special investigations and City employee investigations, which could involve government ethics, contracting fraud or employee misconduct.